 Soft material, nice padding, stylish design.
 A large model that provides several seating areas, including a chaise.
 Pretty throw pillows included.

 Expensive.
 When it arrives, it may have a chemical odor.
-After months of use, some owners note that the cushions lose support.
+After months of use, some users have noted that the cushions lose support.

 A practical model at a value price.
 Chaise can be positioned right or left.
 Neutral color and modern appearance complement most decor.